odu-cs725-infovis/public-spr25/project.md

 **References.** Include a list of any pre-existing resources (e.g. Stack Overflow, Observable notebooks, etc.) used in your implementation.

+**Submission:** In Canvas, submit the URL of your project report by the final report deadline.

 ## Demo

 You will have at most 20 minutes for your demo, but I expect that most projects could be demonstrated in about 10 minutes.
 You do not need to provide slides, but you should plan out your demo in advance.